nielsenjared/nielsenjared.github.io/content/blog/creative/index.md

 Being in the Right Place

-The place where one lives is important for three reasons “...one must be in a position to acss the domain in which one plans to work.”
+The place where one lives is important for three reasons

+* “...one must be in a position to acss the domain in which one plans to work.”

-“novel stimulation is not evenly distributed”
+* “novel stimulation is not evenly distributed”

-“access to the field is not evenly distributed in space” Where is the right place to be?
+* “access to the field is not evenly distributed in space”

+So where is the right place to be?

-“Unfortunately, there is no single answer.
-Creativity is not determined by outside factors but by the person’s hard resolution to do what must be done.
-Which place is best depends on the total configuration of a person’s characteristics and those of the task he or she is involved in.”
+According to Csziksenmihalyi, there is no single answer.

+> Creativity is not determined by outside factors but by the person’s hard resolution to do what must be done.
+Which place is best depends on the total configuration of a person’s characteristics and those of the task he or she is involved in.